harmoniedev/email-signature-detector/README.md

 returns - { signature: the signature text, bodyNoSig: see optional bodyNoSig parameter below }
-body - contains the email body text from - optional: contains email and displayName used to detect the sender name in the signature. (see example in Usage) bodyNoSig - optional: if true the return object includes bodyNoSig : the email text until the beginning of the signature.
+body - contains the email body text from - optional: contains email and displayName used to detect the sender name in the signature. (see example in Usage) bodyNoSig - optional: if true and the signature is found, the return object includes bodyNoSig : the email text until the beginning of the signature.

 ### removeSignature(body,from)
 returns - the email text until the beginning of the signature